waynodiablo/Oystercard/pills/health_and_safety.md

 FIRST AID
 --------

-* If somebody gets injured, get help from one of the first aiders - Ana, Mihai
+* If somebody gets injured, get help from one of the first aiders - Ana, Nikesh